 Prescribed fire management would be the same under all alternatives.
 Prescribed fire burns the topsoil and removes the vegetation cover in the short term, though not as severely as a wildfire.
 This is because wildfires are less controllable and are more widespread than localized prescribed fire treatments.
 Soils could become temporarily hydrophobic in response to burning, and water infiltration into the soil would decrease (NRCS 2000).
 This would increase the potential for runoff and the water erosion hazard potential for sensitive soils, especially if precipitation events occur following a soil burning (NRCS 2000).
 In the short term, some soil nutrients would be lost, while nutrient levels, soil pH, and organic matter would increase after exposure to fire over the long term (Rau et al. 2008).
 If soils are already alkaline, the increased pH from burning could increase saline conditions for some sensitive soils.
 In the long term, prescribed fire that reduces fuel loading would reduce the potential for severe wildfires and reduce the potential for more severe soil burning and vegetation loss that contributes to erosion susceptibility.
 Localized pile burning would have similar impacts, except that pile burning would have more severe burning effects on sensitive soils; these effects would be comparable with those caused by the severity of a wildfire.
-Prescribed fire management does not change between alternatives, and impacts on soils would be the same under all alternatives.
+Prescribed fire management does not change between alternatives, so these impacts on soils would be the same under all alternatives.

-Across all BLM-administered surface, the mineral materials RFD estimates 40 acres of disturbance annually caused by the development of federal mineral materials (BLM 2021c).
+Across all BLM-administered surface, the mineral materials RFD estimates 40 acres of disturbance annually caused by the development of federal mineral materials (BLM 2022c).
 Some of this disturbance could be on steep slopes, sensitive soils, badlands and rock outcrops, and prime farmlands.
 However, operators generally avoid steep slopes, badlands, and rock outcrops, if possible, because of the cost of developing on such areas.

 The effects from fluid mineral development would result from exploration and development, which require the construction of roads, pipelines, pads, and facilities.
 This would involve vegetation clearing, which could increase soil erosion and compaction.
 Additionally, fluid mineral leasing stipulations would not preclude developing areas already leased.
 In these areas, surface-disturbing activities that could affect soils would occur if leases were developed.
-The oil and gas RFD estimates that approximately 72 acres of BLM-administered surface would be disturbed by oil and gas development, with not much impact expected on soil resources under all alternatives (BLM 2022a).
+The oil and gas RFD estimates that approximately 72 acres of BLMadministered surface would be disturbed by oil and gas development, with not much impact expected on soil resources under all alternatives (BLM 2022a).
 Similarly, while much of the federal mineral estate is available for locatable mineral development, such development is not reasonably foreseeable.
 Therefore, no impacts are expected under any of the alternatives.
+Soils underlying oil and gas developments or soils in contact with petroleum-contaminated water, either from surface water infiltration or groundwater movement, could be contaminated with petroleum products (mainly in the form of hydrocarbons).
+The transport and fate of hydrocarbons in soil would be dependent on the chemical structure and solubility of the pollutant; atmospheric temperature and climate conditions; and site-specific soil factors including soil texture, porosity, organic matter content, rate of water movement in the soil, and soil pH (Balseiro-Romero 2018 and Wang et al. 2021).
+The potential effects of hydrocarbon contamination are analyzed in detail under Section 3.5.4, Public Health and Safety.